rohangawade-2604/Backend-Node-Js-1/README.md

 ### What are the MiddleWares in Express.js ?
 - In Express.js, Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application's request-response cycle.
 These functions are executed sequentially and can perform various tasks before the final route handler is invoked.

+____

+# MongoDB learning

+## What is MongoDB ?
+- NO-SQL/Non Relational Database.
+- High Performance.
+- Highly Scalable.
+- map/reducer Aggragations.
+- Auto Sharding.

+## Why

+- Flexible data requirement.
+- Need high availability.
+- Need distribution data access.
+- Read speed matter more than write speed.

+# When to not

+- Write is important that read.
+- Data is fully relational.
+- Everything is connection to every other thing.
+- Transitional support is high priority.
+- eg:- banking, payments, IOT etc.